aviral-ag/aviral-ag/README.md

 ## 💼 Featured Projects

-- **CARMA - Carbon Management App**: Led 6-month startup incubation project developing a carbon management app with team of 5, implementing gamification and incentive mechanisms
+### 🌊 Water Resources & Hydrology

-- **Water Resiliency Model for Central Coast California**: Developed Python-based dynamic resilience index for San Luis Obispo County, integrating 10+ data sources on water demand, supply, and climate projections
+- **Water Resiliency Model for Central Coast California**: Developed Python-based dynamic resilience index for San Luis Obispo County, integrating 10+ data sources on water demand, supply, and climate projections to enhance drought preparedness

+- **Frequency Analysis of Non-Stationary Hydrological Extremes in Northern Ohio**: Performed frequency analysis on stream flows and precipitation using the Vogel et al. (2011) method, utilizing 76 years of data from 133 stream gauges.
+Assessed the impact of trends on extreme events over the next 20 years for 100- to 500-year return periods through the application of magnification factors and reduced return periods

+- **Streamflow Analysis Using Statistical Models**: Conducted hydrological frequency analysis using probabilistic models on 76 years of streamflow data from 133 gauges.
+Predicted trends and extremes for 20-year scenarios, aiding water resource planning

+- **Flood Risk Mitigation Using Monte Carlo Simulations**: Applied probabilistic modeling techniques to assess flood risk scenarios and develop mitigation strategies for vulnerable areas

+### ♻️ Sustainability & Climate

+- **CARMA - Carbon Management App**: Led 6-month startup incubation project developing a carbon management app with team of 5, implementing gamification and incentive mechanisms to drive behavioral change

-- **Sustainable Energy Model for 2050**: Created UNDP-aligned framework to model sustainable energy system for global population of 9 billion, supporting renewable energy adoption aligned with Paris Agreement targets
+- **Sustainable Energy Model for 2050**: Created UNDP-aligned framework to model sustainable energy system for global population of 9 billion, supporting renewable energy adoption aligned with Paris Agreement targets, impacting energy policy in 15+ countries

-- **Sustainability Reporting & Climate Risk Policy Analysis**: Developed GHG emissions disclosure recommendations for federal contracts over $500M, aligning with CSRD and integrating environmental justice considerations
+- **Sustainability Reporting & Climate Risk Policy Analysis**: Developed GHG emissions disclosure recommendations for federal contracts over $500M, aligning with CSRD and integrating environmental justice considerations using EPA's screening tool

-- **Frequency Analysis of Non-Stationary Hydrological Extremes**: Performed frequency analysis on 76 years of stream flow data from 133 gauges in northern Ohio, assessing impact of trends on extreme events
+### 🤖 Machine Learning & Data Science

+- **White Shark Detection Using Deep Learning**: Built a YOLOv5-based deep learning pipeline to detect juvenile white sharks in drone imagery, achieving 97.8% mAP.
+Optimized the model with hyperparameter tuning and transfer learning to ensure real-time wildlife monitoring capabilities

+- **Predictive Modeling for Housing Prices in Ames, Iowa**: Applied Ridge and Lasso regression on a dataset of 82 features, employing cross-validation and log transformations to achieve a low RMSE.
+Delivered insights for real estate planning and policy developments

 ## 📚 Teaching & Leadership